 Focus On Political Parties

 Parties still produce distinct policies and carry these out in Government and, in doing so, have to reconcile the interests of different groups.
-The present Government has brought forward proposals that were in its manifesto such as expanding free schools and English votes for English laws.
+David Cameron’s government brought forward proposals that were in its manifesto such as expanding free schools and English votes for English laws.
 The policies that Governments have carried out have never entirely depended on party manifestos and so, on some issues, there may be limited disagreement between the parties.

 Parties still recruit hundreds of people to be local councillors and Parliamentary candidates and have gradually increased the representation of women and ethnic minorities.
-Although there are quite a few Independents at the local council level, Parliamentary representation is entirely by political parties.
+Although there are quite a few Independents at the local council level, Parliamentary representation is usually entirely by political parties or a grouping of independents who have resigned the whip.

 Parties have adapted to changes in society.
 Labour has recruited people as supporters with a vote in the leadership election, the Liberal Democrats have opened up meetings to non-party members and the Conservatives have held primary elections, in which all voters can take part, to choose some of their Parliamentary candidates.
 They have made use of the social media in campaigns and elections.